Ushareddy6745/Attribute-Pseudo-Selectors/README.md

 # Attribute-Pseudo-Selectors
-Created playlist using Attribute selectors and Pseudo Classes.
+Created playlist and menu card using Attribute selectors and Pseudo Classes.